raymond-1227/rmcommunity/docs/channels.md

 ## Categories

+Learn more about the categories on the community Discord server.

 | Category          | Description                                                         |
 |-------------------|---------------------------------------------------------------------|
 | Info              | Server moderation related information for members to read about.    |